FCC/ACEDirect/CHECKLISTS.md

   * Verify that the `/etc/nginx/nginx.conf` file is configured correctly.
   * Verify that `/home/acedirect/dat/config.json` is configured correctly.
   * Check if `asterisk` is publicly accessible: Visit `https://ASTERISK_FQDN/ws`.
 The page should display `Upgrade Required`.
+  * Management Portal installation - for any `lodash` errors, try installing the `lodash` library globally as root: `sudo npm install lodash -g`.
+  * NGINX cannot proxy to the NODE server - when using FQDNs for ACEDirect in `/etc/nginx/nginx.conf`, the FQDNs may force traffic through a proxy.
+To resolve this, map the FQDN to the private IP instead using a private host zone. *Or*, simply use private IP addresses in place of FQDN in `/etc/nginx/nginx.conf` for the ACEDirect, ManagementPortal, and ace (OpenAM) paths.
+  * Install MongoDB on RHEL - if the `installer.py` script fails to install MongoDB on RHEL, try `sudo yum install -y mongodb-org` .